HackersAccount/task_manager/CONTRIBUTING.md

 ## License

-By contributing to [task_manager], you agree that your contributions will be licensed under the project's [LICENSE](LICENSE).
+By contributing to [task_manager](https://github.com/HackersAccount/task_manager.git), you agree that your contributions will be licensed under the project's [LICENSE](LICENSE).

 Thank you for your contributions!
 ---